pixel

 1099 Forms

-- 1099 forms or other tax forms from employers or clients
+• 1099 forms or other tax forms from employers or clients.
+These documents report the income you received from platforms or businesses.

 Receipts

-- Receipts for business-related expenses, including software, marketing costs, or home office deductions
+• Receipts for business-related expenses, including software, marketing costs, or home office deductions.
+Keeping receipts makes sure you can support all your claimed deductions.

 Canceled Checks or Credit Card Statements

-- Canceled checks or credit card statements for business expenses
+• Canceled checks or credit card statements for business expenses.
+These records help verify payments made for business purposes.

 Closing Statements

-- Closing statements for real estate transactions, if applicable
+• Closing statements for real estate transactions, if applicable.
+These are important for documenting property-related financial activity.

 Special Cases and Extended Retention Periods